Go to Home Page

 Our camps are an experience to remember, and have (when we offered overnight camp) attracted campers from all over the world (including China, Korea, England, France, the Middle East, Holland, the U.S., Argentina, Germany, Australia, Iceland...)
 Horses aren't just part of our camp, the are our camp.
 We have classes for beginner up to riders who are competing on the show circuit.

 Daily hands-on activities include: (depending on age/level of rider) Learning to safely catch and lead the horse, learning to groom and tack up independently, and of course learning to ride!
 Campers also get to learn how to look after the animals by helping with feeding and daily chores.
 Camp riding lessons are tailored to the individual level of the riders.

 Off-horse activities include learning the breeds, colors and markings, basic horse anatomy, styles of riding, naming parts of the saddle and bridle, etc. With daily crafts and games, campers are definitely never bored!
-Please ensure that children get a good night's sleep and eat breakfast before camp, so that they have lots of energy for their active day.
+Please ensure that children get a good night's sleep and eat breakfast before camp, so that they are in good spirits, and have lots of energy for their active day.